-Tortoise and Leopard used to be good friends.
+Tortoise and Leopard used to be friends.

 Tortoise's drum had a much better sound than Leopard's drum, and Leopard was jealous.

-Finally one day, Leopard tried to take Tortoise's drum by force.
+After a while, Leopard tried to take Tortoise's drum by force.
 "Give it to me!" he snarled.

 "No!" said Tortoise.
 "It's mine!"